-- Communicate with clients to determine investment objective, time horizon, liquidity needs and tolerance for risk. - Develop and implement portfolio strategies. - Monitor economic and market conditions and account performance. - Communicate regularly with clients to discuss investment strategy and confirm or alter investment objectives to meet clients' evolving needs with a high level of personal service. - Where appropriate, integrate our portfolio management services with clients' tax, estate and/or retirement planning needs and work with his/her other advisors.
+- Communicate with clients to determine investment objectives, time horizon, liquidity needs, and tolerance for risk. - Develop and implement portfolio strategies. - Monitor economic and market conditions and account performance. - Communicate regularly with clients to discuss investment strategy and confirm or alter investment objectives to meet clients' evolving needs with a high level of personal service. - Where appropriate, integrate our portfolio management services with clients' tax, estate and retirement planning needs and work with their other advisors.